udacity/create-your-own-adventure/english/meditate/meditate.md

 Clearing your mind and observing your thought, now your are more focused and ready to take on the day.

+Meditation also develops positive emotion and helps to see the world in different perspective.

+Daily meditation practice helps in long time.

 And you feel like you need to do something, but what ...

 Afterwards, you decide to: